eternalmoon1234/eternalmoon1234/README.md

 I'm also building [Tripley](https://tripley.app/), a platform that enables travelers to plan and manage their trips.

+Previously, I worked as a software engineer at [neusleep](https://neusleep.com), a venture-funded startup developing wearables that use personalized electrical nerve stimulation to directly induce and improve natural sleep.

 If you're interested in chatting about anything software-related or just want to connect, feel free to reach out!
 You can reach me through:

 * **Email** - [gautamparanjape8@gmail.com](mailto:gautamparanjape8@gmail.com)